brimoran/RDataViz/README.md

 A ggplot graphic is therefore built up by lines of code which layer each element in the graphic.

-It's a powerful idea and can be used to simply build extremely good charts.
+It's a simple but powerful idea and can be used to build extremely good charts.

 For example, the following code produces a basic line plot: